 The above quote isn't from Warren Buffett - it's from Nick Train, a UK fund manager who has a proven track record of putting Warren Buffett's principles into action.
 His Lindsell Train Global Equity Fund is based on Buffett's straightforward strategy of buying the undervalued shares of great companies and holding them forever.
 He and co-manager Michael Lindsell invest in what they regard as exceptional companies, with leading brands, which can increase their profits and cash-flows well into the future.
 The fund is concentrated at just 25-30 holdings, and maintains extremely low levels of turnover.

-The managers recently made their first new investment in the fund for three years.
-They bought shares in PepsiCo, the world’s biggest snacks and second largest soft drinks business.
-The company benefits from significant overseas exposure with 35% of revenues from emerging markets, where consumption is currently very low.
-Pepsi has increased its dividend every year for the past 42 years, at an 11% annualised rate over the period.
+Last year they bought shares in PepsiCo, the world’s biggest snacks and second largest soft drinks business.
+The company benefits from significant overseas exposure with 31% of revenues from emerging markets, where consumption is currently very low.
+Pepsi has increased its dividend every year for the past 43 years, at an 11% annualised rate over the period.

 The fund's concentrated nature increases risk, and like all investments will fall as well as rise in value, so investors could get back less than the amount invested.
 Nick Train is one of the best stock pickers we know, and we believe the fund represents a superb choice.
 Please note as this is an offshore fund investors are not normally entitled to compensation through the UK Financial Services Compensation Scheme.

-How to open a Stocks & Shares ISA in under five minutes
+How to open or top up a Stocks & Shares ISA in under five minutes

-Most of our clients open their ISAs with a debit card, either over the telephone or online.
+There’s only six days to open or top up an ISA before the end of the tax year (5 April).
+Most of our clients open or top up their ISAs with a debit card, either over the telephone or online.
 We've made the process as simple as possible.
 You can also find out more about the Vantage Stocks & Shares ISA before applying

 If you are happy making your own investment decisions and want to apply for your ISA it should take no more than five minutes.
 Please ensure you read and understand our Terms & Conditions (including Tariff of Charges) and Key Features before you apply.